Explore Azure SQL Database

 -

-In the pane on the left side of the page, select Query editor (preview), and then sign in using the administrator login and password you specified for your server.
+In the menu on the left side of the database page, select Query editor (preview).
+On the sign-in pane, select the SQL authentication tab, enter the server admin login and password you created earlier, and then select Connect.

 -